 "Sometimes they pass out, and you can't wake them up.
 We legally aren't allowed to touch them, so we have to call the police when people don't wake up."

-10. You, and the person before you, has the power to change a driver's day.
+10. You, and the person before you, have the power to change a driver's day.

 "Be forewarned that there are a lot of very angry and cynical veteran drivers out there that have been burned by these companies and by passengers who behaved badly."